August-Schleich/August-Schleich/README.md

 ### Hi there!

-I'm August, a software developer based in the SF Bay Area!
+I'm August, an IT professional based in the SF Bay Area!

 - I specialize in building web applications with Python frameworks like Django and Flask!